Sustainable Development Goals (SDGs)

 - Paris Agreement on Climate Change (December 2015)

-- Now, the annual High-level Political Forum on Sustainable Development serves as the central UN platform for the follow-up and review of the SDGs.
+- Now, the annual High-level Political Forum (HLPF) on Sustainable Development serves as the central UN platform for the follow-up and review of the SDGs implementation progress among the Member States.

-Today, the Division for Sustainable Development Goals (DSDG) in the United Nations Department of Economic and Social Affairs (UNDESA) provides substantive support and capacity-building for the SDGs and their related thematic issues, including water, energy, climate, oceans, urbanization, transport, science and technology, the Global Sustainable Development Report (GSDR), partnerships and Small Island Developing States.
+Today, the Division for Sustainable Development Goals (DSDG) of the United Nations Department of Economic and Social Affairs (UN DESA) provides substantive support and capacity-building programmes on the SDGs and its related thematic areas.
 DSDG plays a key role in the evaluation of UN systemwide implementation of the 2030 Agenda and on advocacy and outreach activities relating to the SDGs.
 In order to make the 2030 Agenda, a reality, broad ownership of the SDGs must translate into a strong commitment by all stakeholders to implement the global goals.
 DSDG aims to help facilitate this engagement.